BitcoinDesign/Guide/guide/case-studies/payjoin.md

 Participating in payjoin transactions is relatively straightforward for a sender.
 They only need a supporting wallet and have to be online during the process.

-#### Investigation: Blue Wallet [Video](https://www.youtube.com/watch?v=xowwF2yFSZ8) Breakdown
+#### Investigation: BlueWallet Breakdown

-We analyzed the payjoin user flow in BlueWallet.
-Read the detailed investigation [here](https://docs.google.com/document/d/1_de2pkMREGpZQwOefQdH-MZNSUPazObgRK1cruiWBmo/edit#bookmark=id.jamlvi37p922).
+We analyzed the payjoin user flow in BlueWallet's pioneering implementation from 2020.
+Read the [detailed investigation](https://docs.google.com/document/d/1_de2pkMREGpZQwOefQdH-MZNSUPazObgRK1cruiWBmo/edit#bookmark=id.jamlvi37p922).

 {% include picture.html
    image = "assets/images/guide/case-studies/payjoin-case-study/bluewallet-sender-flow.png"